realworldocaml/book/en/foreign-function-interface.md

 function pointers to C code, as well as struct and union definitions.

-We'll go over some of these features in more detail for the remainder of the chapter, using some POSIX date functions as running examples.
+We'll go over some of these features in more detail for the remainder of the chapter by using some POSIX date functions as running examples.

 ## Basic scalar C types